Willem Jan Knoop

 Willem Jan Knoop (2 May 1811 in Deventer – 24 January 1894 in The Hague) was a Dutch lieutenant-general, military historian, and politician.
-As a young captain of the Dutch General Staff he wrote a rebuttal of the British military historian William Siborne's account of the Battle of Quatre Bras and the Battle of Waterloo, published as History of the War in France and Flanders in 1815 in 1844, in which Siborne portrayed the conduct of the Dutch army at these battles as poor.

-Siborne's book had caused a furore in the Netherlands as Siborne was seen as insulting "the honor of the Dutch army", and of King William II of the Netherlands, who as Prince of Orange had commanded that army at both battles, and was revered as a national hero by the Dutch.

 Biography

 Knoop, a lifelong bachelor, was the son of Colonel Willem Hendrik Knoop and Henrica Willemina Hartkamp.
 He spent his early years in Bruges (his father was military governor there) where he frequented the library of the Maatschappij der Letterkunde, a Dutch benevolent society, promoting popular education, where he proved a promising autodidact.

 He started his military career at age 14 in 1825 as a volunteer in the Sixth Infantry Division in Bruges.
 In 1829 he was commissioned as a second-lieutenant of infantry.
 In 1842, with the rank of captain of infantry, he was appointed as professor of strategy, tactics, and military history at the Royal Military Academy of the Netherlands at Breda.
 (As such he was apportioned to the Dutch General Staff).
 As a reward for his work there he was made a knight in the Order of the Netherlands Lion in 1845.